marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	$findVariablePartner("varname", $round, null, 0);

 .. note:: If you want to change some of the default values in arguments at the end of the function, you also have to specify the arguments before the argument you want to change.
-You can see this in the last code example where want to leave $partnerRole on its default value and only change $no_decision.
+You can see this in the last code example where want to leave :php:`$partnerRole` on its default value and only change :php:`$no_decision`.